Best Freshwater Fish for Beginners: Species Guide, Care Tips & Tank Setup

 3. Wait for bacterial colonization: Beneficial bacteria grow in your filter media over 4–6 weeks

-4. Test water every 2–3 days: Monitor ammonia, nitrite, and nitrate with a liquid test kit
+4. Test water every 2–3 days: Monitor ammonia, nitrite, and nitrate with a liquid test kit (API Master Test Kit is the standard beginner choice at ~$25)

 Step-by-Step Guide